Currently Not Collectible: Unlocking The Powerful Tax Relief Secret

 The IRS May Place Your Accounts In CNC Status, Even If You Have Unfiled Returns And Are In A Hardship Situation, If You Meet The Requirements.
 The Currently Not Collectible Form Is A 433-F.

 It won’t levy your assets or income.
 Although the IRS has temporarily closed your case. you still owe the money to the IRS.
 They may reopen your case in the future if your financial situation improves.
 Also, since you still owe money, the IRS will continue to add penalties and interest to your account and it will be subject to other adjustments and offsets, such as applying future tax refunds to the amount you owe.
 However, the IRS will still assess interest and penalties to your account, keep your refunds and apply them to your debt.
 You’ll also continue to receive an annual bill from the IRS because that is required under the law.
+If you are unable to pay the full amount you owe, you may want to consider applying for the IRS penalty abatement process.
+This process allows taxpayers to request relief from certain penalties imposed by the IRS.
+You can submit a request for penalty abatement along with your payment plan or offer in compromise to the IRS.
+It’s important to carefully follow the guidelines and provide appropriate documentation to support your request for penalty relief.

 See my blog, 5 IRS Tax Relief Programs for more information.